Which organelle stores the genetic information that determines an... | Channels for Pearson+

 1

-Understand that traits such as hair color are determined by specific genes located on the DNA.
-These genes encode proteins that influence pigmentation.
+Step 3: Compare the functions of the other organelles listed in the problem.
+The mitochondrion is involved in energy production, the endoplasmic reticulum is responsible for protein and lipid synthesis, and the Golgi apparatus modifies, sorts, and packages proteins.
+None of these organelles store genetic information.

-Eliminate the incorrect options (Golgi apparatus, mitochondrion, lysosome) based on their functions, as none of these organelles are involved in storing genetic information.
+Step 4: Recognize that the nucleus is the correct answer because it is the only organelle that stores DNA, which determines traits such as blood type.

-Conclude that the nucleus is the correct organelle responsible for storing the genetic information that determines an individual's hair color.
+Step 5: Conclude that the nucleus is the organelle responsible for storing the genetic information that determines an individual's blood type.

 Related Videos